 One of the most impactful factors related to imports of goods equal to or less than £135, the new rules are as follows:

-• Low-Value Consignment Relief or LVCR has been eliminated.
+• Low-Value Consignment Relief has been eliminated.
 Previously, imports with a value below £15 are exempted from import VAT.

 • VAT on imports with a consignment value equal to or less than £135 has VAT applied at the point of sale, rather than applied as import VAT at customs.

-For B2C transactions, this UK VAT will be charged and collected by the seller but for B2B transactions, the VAT is reverse charged to the customer.
+For B2C transactions, this UK VAT will be collected by the seller but for B2B transactions, the VAT is reverse charged to the customer.

 - Customs duties

-All trade between the UK and the EU are recognized as imports and exports, and thus are subject to customs duties.
+All trade between the UK and the EU is subject to customs duties.

-Fortunately, the UK secured a trade deal that allows UK businesses to continue custom-free trade with EU neighbors (the Trade and Cooperation Agreement or TCA).
+Fortunately, the UK secured a trade deal to continue custom-free trade with EU neighbors (the TCA).

-To be qualified for custom-free trading, UK companies need to comply with ‘preferential treatment’ under the terms set out in the TCA.
+For custom-free trading, UK companies need to comply with ‘preferential treatment’ under the TCA.

-Preferential treatment means there won’t be any customs duties or limits to the number of goods that can be imported or exported between the UK and EU, under conditions of ‘rules of origin’.
+Preferential treatment means there won’t be any customs duties between the UK and EU, under conditions of ‘rules of origin’.

 Businesses must also apply for an Economic Operator Registration and Identification number (EORI) to continue trading within the EU continent.